 Before You Start

 - Consult your doctor and healthcare team.
-The Affordable Care Act, along with several Obamacare exemptions available, seeing a doctor should be easy to see.
 They are trained to help you achieve your weight loss goals safely.
 Ask your doctor if your class of diabetes medication has any effect on weight gain.
 They are trained to help you achieve your weight loss goals safely.
 Ask your doctor if your class of diabetes medication has any effect on weight gain.

 - Consult a dietitian with experience in diabetes.
 A dietitian will take into account how many calories you need to cut based on your current weight, how to space your food intake to satisfy your hunger patterns, how to plan a diet according to your likes and dislikes and how to set a realistic goal you can successfully reach.